MohammedTariq173/Week1-StudentPerformance-EDA/README.md

 There’s a strong positive correlation between reading and writing scores.

 Tools I Used
+Python (Jupyter Notebook)
-Python (Jupyter Notebook / Google Colab) pandas for data handling
+Pandas for data handling
 Seaborn and Matplotlib for visualization

 What’s in the Repository?